Rate this page:

 The application must set HttpOnly and Secure when sending Set-Cookie headers for session-related cookies.

 The application must validate the qsh to prevent URL tampering.
+For Cacheable app iframes as documented here, this requirement does not apply.

 The application must not use versions of third-party libraries and dependencies with known vulnerabilities of high or critical severity.